 Please take the time to review videos and descriptions of past sessions.
 These include political debates, radio and television personalities, fiction writers, college professors, political leaders, people who not only have the knowledge of history but also lived through it, and presenters whose talents few students ever get the opportunity to meet and understand.
 Read about Project SEARCH's mission.

+Our 31st session is promising to become one of our best!
 Our rough schedule is shown below.
 When presenters are confirmed, a description of their presentation will be published.
 Everyone participating in Project SEARCH is excited over the prospective 2013-2014 season.

 Our "virtual door" is always open; you can contact us at any time.
 With support from advisors and administrators of our participating schools, we hope to see SEARCH continue another 30 years!